temuraru/emag-apps-ui-kit/README.md

 ## Overview
 [[Back to summary] [summary_link]]
-**A short description about what's it like to work with PHOTON:**
+**A short description about what's it like to work with eMAG Apps UI KIT:**
 ### Based on Bootstrap 3.3.5.
 [[Back to summary] [summary_link]]
-PHOTON is based on the Twitter Bootstrap architecture [GetBootstrap] [bootstrap_getstarted].
+eMAG Apps UI KIT is based on the Twitter Bootstrap architecture [GetBootstrap] [bootstrap_getstarted].
 If you're not familiarized with Twitter Bootstrap, head on over to their website and check-out their stuff.
 It's great!
-Aside from the elements provided by bootstrap, PHOTON comes with its own set of unique components, styling and useful plugins that you can use in your project.
+Aside from the elements provided by bootstrap, eMAG Apps UI KIT comes with its own set of unique components, styling and useful plugins that you can use in your project.
-The fun part about PHOTON is that you can configure it however you want.
+The fun part about eMAG Apps UI KIT is that you can configure it however you want.
 Whether if it's for speed, mobile devices, lots of features or a usability unicorn.
 **Features:**
 1. Keeping it light with an average page weight of 500Kb
 2. W3C Compliant